jtbrower/WinUI/src/Windows/README.md

 * Sometimes Visual Studio puts an AnyCPU platform back into the solution.
 Don't use it.

 # Current Features and What you can Learn
-* Provides a class called WpfWindow that mimics some WPF Windowing features
+* Provides a class called WpfWindow that mimics some WPF Windowing features.
+My choice of name for this class is questionable.
 * Place a shadow around a grid without using the DropShadowPanel.
 Shadow has rounded corners.
 * Two examples of how to create a Behavior
 * Remove and Add a Window Border/Titlebar
-* Provide Window Drag like the Titlebar normally provides.
+* Provide Window DragMove like the Titlebar normally provides.
 Works with the Mouse and Touch, see DragMoveBehavior.cs
-* Provides many examples of use the Win32 PInvoke API
+* Provides many examples of using Win32 PInvoke API calls.
-* Set the Window transparency between 0 (fully visible) and 100 (fully transparent)
+* Set the Window transparency between 0 (fully visible) and 100 (fully transparent).
 * Provide a SizeToContent feature like WPF provides.
+Capable of sizing up and down to fit client space requirements.
 * Maximize, Restore, Minimize capabilities
 * Change the size of the Window
 * Provide double tap to maximize a Window while disabling a double tap of a button from triggering the maximize